 The Azerbaijani diet consists mainly of rice pilaf and a variety of grilled and boiled meats including beef, goat, and lamb.
 Traditional dishes include bozartma (mutton stew), dovga (a soup made from yogurt), meat, and herbs.
 Other dishes are dolma, khingal, kabab and dushbara.
 Tea and wine are popular drinks.

 The Azeri language belongs to the southwestern (Oguz) branch of the Turkic language family.
 Azeri has a written tradition that dates back to the fourteenth century.

-Azerbaijan used to face the most severe economic problems during the first years of the collapse of Soviet Transcaucasus republics.
+Azerbaijan experienced severe economic problems during the first years of the collapse of Soviet Transcaucasus republics.
 But today it is the most powerful and developed country in the South Caucasus.
-The rate of unemployment has significantly decreased during the past twenty years.
+The rate of unemployment has significantly decreased during the past several years.

-* Ask the Lord to raise strong local churches among the Azerbaijani.
+Ask the Lord to raise up strong local churches among the Azerbaijanis.

 |Profile Source: Bethany World Prayer Center|

 |Global Prayer Digest: 2006-10-11|

 |Global Prayer Digest: 2015-12-18|